by Marcus McGee

 An elephant is one big, walking gut, with a stomach a foot and a half long that can hold twelve gallons, a seventy-foot long small intestine that holds thirty-five gallons and a forty-foot long, fat, large intestine that holds one hundred twenty-seven gallons.
 Oh, and the bladder holds about four and a half gallons.
 They digest only about twenty percent of what they eat.
 You’d expect to have a lot of fat, but elephants really don’t have that much, about as much as the average comfortable American woman, percentage-wise.

 The rest of the soft tissue is muscle, tendons, ligaments and membranes.
 So, when you take an elephant and you really break it down to its individual or smaller parts, the idea of eating one becomes a little more feasible.
 That is, if you know how to go about doing things.

 When you eat a chicken, or you tell someone your family ate a chicken last night, does that mean you ate the bones?
 And the same goes for beef or lamb – we eat the meat – we don’t eat the bones.
-The bones, hair, hide, eyes—we don’t eat them.
+The bones, feathers, hair, hide, eyes and offal—we don’t eat them.

 The second lesson I learned: in order to accomplish something extraordinary, one must always keep an open mind.
 Solutions are the result of open minds willing to consider unconventional ideas and interpretation, when necessary.

 Now, when Mr. Hollinger said one of us had to eat the elephant, I just imagined that elephant was a big stuffed turkey sitting on the table on Thanksgiving Day—legs, trunk, loin, haunches, head and other parts.
 He didn’t give us any restrictions or conditions.
 The only limitations we had were the ones we would impose on ourselves.